 Risk #9 – Body Temperature Regulation

-Seniors are more susceptible to temperature fluctuations and therefore may have difficulty regulating their body temperature.
+Seniors, and especially the elderly are more susceptible to temperature fluctuations and therefore may have difficulty regulating their body temperature.
 This makes them more susceptible to extreme temperatures.

 Inadequate heating or cooling in the bedroom can lead to discomfort or health complications.